MrMidnight7331/PJPT-Notes/README.md

 # PJPT-Notes
-Notes for the PJPT exam!
+Notes for the PJPT exam by TCM Security.